Reactions to the Mueller special counsel investigation: Donald Trump attacks on investigation

 On March 17, 2018, Trump appeared to abandon his attorneys' advice to avoid directly criticizing the Mueller investigation, tweeting that the "Mueller probe should never have been started" and that it was a "WITCH HUNT!"
 He also claimed that "there was tremendous leaking, lying and corruption at the highest levels of the FBI, Justice & State."
 The next day, he questioned how "fair" it was that "the Mueller team have 13 hardened Democrats, some big Crooked Hillary supporters, and Zero Republicans".
 Trump did not note that Mueller himself is a Republican, as is the man who appointed him, Rod Rosenstein—who was appointed by Trump.
 This was the first time he had criticized Mueller by name, alarming many prominent Republicans, who cautioned Trump not to criticize Mueller or give any appearance that he was contemplating having Mueller dismissed; they warned of dire repercussions if he did.
 Presidential lawyer Ty Cobb later stated that the president "is not considering or discussing" firing Mueller.

 Trump also said that the "witch hunt" that began "right after I won the nomination" is "an attack on our country in a true sense.
 It's an attack on what we all stand for."
 In May 2018, Trump tweeted that the special counsel probe, led by "13 Angry Democrats", was investigating him on "obstruction for a made up, phony crime".
 He declared that there was no obstruction, only him "fighting back".
 He maintained the "witch hunt" narrative throughout the Mueller investigation and into the 2019 impeachment inquiry.

+In response to Mueller's death in March 2026, Trump wrote in a Truth Social post: "Good, I'm glad he's dead.
+He can no longer hurt innocent people!"